SEL Manufacturing Company Ltd.

 ANNEXURE- B TO THE INDEPENDENT AUDITOR'S REPORT

-We have audited the Internal Financial Controls over financial reporting of SELManufacturing Company Limited ("the Company") as of 31 March 2016 inconjunction with our audit of the standalone financial statements of the Company for theyear then ended.
+We have audited the Internal Financial Control over financial reporting of SELManufacturing Company Limited ("the Company") as of March 31 2019 inconjunction with our audit of the standalone financial statements of the Company for theyear ended on that date.